NHL closing in on seeing its first female coach - NewsBreak

 In 2017, Cheverie became the first female assistant coach of a men’s hockey team at the Canadian university level (at Ryerson).
 This month, after serving as an assistant on the Canadian women's Olympic championship team, she completed a stint as Hockey Canada’s first woman behind the bench of a men’s team at the Under-18 world championships.

-“It’s kind of funny, looking back and reflecting on those conversations as a kid, because I am the first to do quite a few things on the men’s side of hockey,” said Cheverie, recalling the talks with her grandfather, Jack Rehill.
+“It’s kind of funny, looking back and reflecting on those conversations as a kid, because I am the first to do quite a a few things on the men’s side of hockey,” Cheverie said, recalling the talks with her grandfather, Jack Rehill.
 “They speak to the limitless childhood that I had growing up, and what I was told I could be capable of.”

 And she’s not done dreaming.